 Solitary IS Torture

-RestoreHER is spearheading the amendment of legislation HB345 to include juveniles and mentally ill community (vulnerable populations) while participating in the campaign “Solitary Is Torture”.
-The campaign will include extensive community education through events, webinar, and social media communication bringing awareness to the harmful effects solitary confinement.
+RestoreHER is spearheading the amendment of legislation HB345 to include juveniles and mentally ill community (vulnerable populations).
+While participating in the national campaign “Solitary Is Torture”, we will lead the efforts in GA including extensive community education through events, webinars, and social media communication bringing awareness to the harmful effects solitary confinement.

 Women's C.A.R.E.
 Act